openequella/openequella.github.io/equella-tools/ping-utility.md

-# Equella Ping Utility
+# openEQUELLA Ping Utility

 Code:  [Equella-Tools/ping-utility](https://github.com/equella/Equella-Tools/tree/master/ping-equella)

 *Recommended for use only with a strong understanding of the system and the potential impact of the utility*

-This is a Java utility that loops through Equella items (optionally filtered by institution and/or collection), checking if the item's attachment exist.
+This is a Java utility that loops through openEQUELLA items (optionally filtered by institution and/or collection), checking if the item's attachment exist.

 There are three run modes:
 * 'attachments' mode relies on the REST API and will check the attachments of each item via an HTTP GET call.
 Based on the response code, it will decide if the attachment exists.
-This has some known concerns (such as a longer run duration and some false positives), but can be run from any computer that can access the external EQUELLA site.
+This has some known concerns (such as a longer run duration and some false positives), but can be run from any computer that can access the external openEQUELLA site.
 It does not completely pull the content.
 It has only been tested on non-DRM items.
-* 'direct-query-batched-items-attachments-per-item' mode uses the filestore and database via batched queries (ie your EQUELLA install would not even need to be running to use this mode).
+* 'direct-query-batched-items-attachments-per-item' mode uses the filestore and database via batched queries (ie your openEQUELLA install would not even need to be running to use this mode).
 It will make roughly (n/100)+n database calls, where n is number of items in your database.
 * 'direct-query-all-items-all-attachments' is similar to 'direct-query-batched-items-attachments-per-item', but will make a single query for the items, and a single query for the attachments, for a total of 5 DB calls to build the report.
 This originally was developed as a workaround to an issue with pagination in SQL Server 2008.

 ### Setup

 **Needed Files**

-Note: Releases of PingEquella and example properties files are stored in the Equella Tool Directory
+Note: Releases of PingEquella and example properties files are stored in the openEQUELLA Tool Directory

 * PingEquella jar
 * ping-equella.properties (see Config Details for contents)